SAVE OUR VILLAGE - SAVE OUR GREEN BELT - THE AREA IN RED IS UNDER THREAT

 Your voice will make a difference

 A clear message from residents can help stop inappropriate development.
-The closing date for comments is 23rd March.
+The current closing date for comments is 23rd March.
+The Parish Council are looking to get this date extended, but such an extension cannot be guaranteed.

 The EFDC Planning Application Number is: